-I am a Canadian knifemaker and craftsman, whose passion is to design and create one-of-a-kind knives
+I am a Canadian knifemaker and craftsman, whose passion is to design and create unique, high-quality knives.

-By using a variety of elements and materials along with embellishments such as fancy file work, inlays and sculpturing, I give each knife functionality, strength, and beauty.
-I take pride in the fact that every step in the creation of my knives is done by me in my shop, I am the craftsman.
+I take pride in the fact that every step in the creation of my knives is done by me in my shop.
 Being in complete control of the whole process is paramount to the success of the knife from the critical heat treating stage to the final sharpening.
-I take the same care in the design and creation of my handcrafted sheaths, custom fitting each to an individual knife.
+I take the same care in the design and creation of my handcrafted sheaths, custom fitting each blade to an individual sheath.

 SCC Dimensions Award Winners

 Award winning knives chosen by SCC Juried Dimensions Touring Art Exhibition.